kaialijandro/kaialijandro/README.md

 - 👋 Hi, I’m @kaialijandro
 - 👀 I’m interested in puzzle
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning basic programming skills
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on HTML
-- 📫 How to reach me ...
+- 📫 How to reach me @kai.alijandro

 <!---
 kaialijandro/kaialijandro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.